mahmoudesmail/tu-wien-data-science-summaries/adbs - advanced database systems 184.780/exercise 1.md

 assume we want to equi join: $R \bowtie_{\text{A}=\text{B}} S$

-- 1. partition phase:
+- i. partition phase:
     - find a hash function that can map values in the join columns to a buffer frame index between $[1;B\text{-}1]$. → the buffer frames we map the rows to are called "buckets" and the 1 remaining buffer frame is used to read new pages in.
     - read each page $p_R$ of $R$ to memory. then hash the join value of each row to find the right bucket to store a pointer in. → if buffer frames overflow, write them back to disk.
     - repeat for $p_S$ of $S$.
     - total cost: $2 \cdot (b_R + b_S)$ → factor of 2 because of initial reading and writing back the potentially full buckets to disk.
-- 2. probing phase:
+- ii. probing phase:
     - assuming $R_i$ and $S_i$ are all rows in the $i$th-bucket (and $R_i$ is the smaller one of them): read $R_i$ to $B\text-2$ buffer frames. → if not possible, either hash recursively or try another algorithm. the 2 remaining buffer frames are used to read new $S_i$ pages in and store the final result.
     - read each page of $S_i$ into memory. then check each row for matches with $R_i$.
     - if a matching row is found, write it into the buffer frame dedicated to results.